Toxicity of savin (Juniperus sabina)

 Extreme. – the same consideration deserves the species Juniperus virginiana L. and Juniperus thurifera L. in the event of ingestion of the essential oil the consequences are dramatic, if lethal doses is ingested.
 The quantity is estimated for the humans in approximately a gram or 5 or 6 drops of essential oil.

-The use of the essential oil or the bark as abortive has proved to be deadly many times.
+The ingestion of the essential oil or the bark as abortive has proved to be deadly many times.
 The same result has taken place in goats or cows that have eaten this plant, producing them, not only the lost of the breeding, but serious lesions in the kidneys and in the digestive apparatus.

 Similar abortive properties have been discovered in animals that ate the tender buds of the common juniper (Juniperus communis) or the needles of certain species of pines, as Pinus ponderosa and P contorta, taken place by the action of the isocupresic acid, especially in the last three months of gestation.